WatDuhHekBro/BetterJukebox/README.md

 # Goals

 - Add config options for jukebox distance & ticks to fade in/out
+- Music Toasts replacement?

 # Known Issues

+- Unpausing the game may briefly play background music even if it's paused, resulting in what sounds like an audio glitch.

 ## Project Cleanup